JoinColony/colonyNetwork/docs/bug-bounty.md

+---
+description: The Colony Network Bug Bounty Program
+sidebar_position: 7
+---

 # Bug Bounty Program

 The Colony Network is a set of smart contracts designed to manage shared resources of multiple individuals in a secure and predictable manner.
 These digital assets could be of great value; it is therefore imperative that the system behaves as the Bagginses did before Bilbo: without ever doing anything unexpected.

 To this end, Colony is offering substantial rewards to external developers who report bugs and flaws in the colonyNetwork contracts ([terms apply](bug-bounty.md#service-level-agreement)).

 This bug bounty does _not_ apply to Colony tools such as Purser.
-See [Ineligible bugs](bug-bounty.md#ineligible-bugs) for more information.
+See [Ineligible bugs](#ineligible-bugs) for more information.

 ## Scope